rordenlab/MRIcroGL/README.md

  - Get the [Metal-Demos repository](https://github.com/neurolabusc/Metal-Demos), for example: `git clone https://github.com/neurolabusc/Metal-Demos`.
  - Get the [MRIcroGL12 repository]( https://github.com/rordenlab/MRIcroGL12.git), for example: `git clone https://github.com/neurolabusc/MRIcroGL12`.
  - The Metal-Demos and MRIcroGL12 folders should share the same parent folder, e.g. `~/src/MRIcroGL12` and `~/src/Metal-Demos`.
+ - You will need [python4lazarus_package](https://github.com/Alexey-T/Python-for-Lazarus), but hopefully Lazarus will detect and install this for you automatically.
  - If you are using MacOS and want to build for Apple Metal (instead of OpenGL):
    * Get the [lazmetalcontrol repository](https://github.com/genericptr/Metal-Framework).
    * Use the Lazarus Package menu to open and install the lazmetal control.
-   * Open the MRIcroGL project with Lazarus and use the "Project Inspector" to add lazmetalcontrol as a dependency.
+   * Open and compile the MRIcroGL_Metal.lpi project instead of the MRIcroGL.lpi project with Lazarus.
-   * Uncomment the line '{$DEFINE METALAPI}' in mainunit.pas.
- - You will need [python4lazarus_package](https://github.com/Alexey-T/Python-for-Lazarus), but hopefully Lazarus will detect and install this for you automatically.
  - Use the `Run` command from the `Run` menu compile and run your project.

 Alternatively, Debian/Ubuntu Linux users may want to look at the [docker script](./DOCKER.md) that provides a line-by-line recipt for compiling MRIcroGL from the command line.